 What is Ghee?

-Ghee is clarified butter that is made by heating butter until the milk solids separate and caramelize, leaving behind the clear butterfat with hints of nutty flavors.
-It has been a staple in Indian cooking for thousands of years.
+Ghee is clarified butter that is made by heating butter until the milk solids separate and caramelize, leaving behind the clear butterfat with a nutty butterscotch flavor.
+It has been a staple in Indian cuisine for thousands of years and is used to prepare a wide range of dishes, including vegetables, curries, cookies, and even desserts.

 It is a stabilized cooking fat and extremely shelf-stable since all of the water in the butter has been cooked out.

-Since the milk solids have been removed, it has a higher smoke point at 485°F, which makes ghee ideal for sautéing, browning, searing and caramelizing foods.
+Since the milk solids have been removed, it has a higher smoke point of 485°F, making ghee ideal for sautéing, browning, searing, and caramelizing foods.

 In this recipe, I took a more modern approach to homemade ghee.
-It's faster, easier, and doesn't require as much effort or patience.
-All I need is four sticks of unsalted grass-fed butter and 10 minutes.
+It's faster, easier, and cheaper than store-bought ghee.
+All I need is four sticks of unsalted grass-fed butter and 15 minutes.

-Here is the step-by-step guide for how to make ghee at home in the Instant Pot or stovetop.
+Here is the step-by-step guide for how to make ghee at home in the Instant Pot or on the stovetop.

 Since butter is the only ingredient, feel free to use grass-fed, organic, Irish-style, or any unsalted butter of your choice.
 My preferred brand is unsalted Kerry Gold or Kirkland (Costco).